-The Audit Risk Management and Compliance Committee is comprised of three members, all of whom are independent.
-Until 20 February 2018, the Nomination and Remuneration Committee comprised Margaret Payn (Chairman), Graham Cubbin and Amanda Lacaze.
+The Audit, Risk Management and Compliance Committee is comprised of three members, all of whom are independent, non-executive Directors.
+During the year ended 30 June 2020 and to the date of this statement, the Audit, Risk Management and Compliance Committee has comprised Grant Peck (Chairman), Graham Cubbin and Jane McKellar.